 While the stimulus package is anticipated in the short term to increase the funds spent on maintenance dredging, we continue to believe that the long term solution for funding port maintenance involves the Harbor Maintenance Trust Fund, or "HMTF," initiative.
 Over the last 20 years, the HMTF has collected tax revenue annually that was originally designated to fund harbor maintenance.
 In recent years the gap between the amount collected under the tax and the amount allocated to harbor maintenance activities has grown significantly as the unallocated funds have been used for general budget purposes.
 Maintenance dredging in our nation's ports has been underfunded for several years, leaving many of them at considerably less than their authorized depths.
 The maritime industry has formed an alliance that is working under the initiative referred to as RAMP, or Realize America's Maritime Promise, to work toward assuring all future tax receipts collected under the HMTF will be spent on port maintenance projects.
-Through the efforts of RAMP, Congress has increasingly recognized the need to maintain our ports to enable more efficient movement of shipping traffic, thereby reducing costs and promoting economic growth.
-The allocation of 100% of the HMTF funds to their intended purpose should ensure our harbors are continually maintained at their authorized depths.
-The critical need for these maintenance projects to be completed is helping garner support for the Harbor Maintenance Trust Fund initiative.
+Through the efforts of RAMP, Congress has increasingly recognized the need to maintain our ports to enable more efficient movement of shipping traffic, thereby reducing costs and promoting genome support for the Harbor Maintenance Trust Fund heiri intended purpose should ensure our harbors are continually maintained at their authorized depths.
+The critical need for these maintenance projects to be completed is helping gamer support for the Harbor Maintenance Trust Fund initiative.
 It currently appears that a new Water Resources Development Act, or "WRDA," bill will be introduced by the end of 2009 and the Harbor Maintenance Trust Fund legislation will be included within this WRDA amendment.

 The need to deepen U.S. ports will become more important over the next several years as deeper draft cargo ships are being built and the Panama Canal Expansion moves forward.
 Near term domestic capital projects include another section of the New York harbor, work for the U.S. Navy in Norfolk, and other deepening work along the East Coast.
 In addition, the Coastal Impact Assistance program and Offshore Continental Shelf program are still on track to add dollars to the dredging market in the next few years.
-The Coastal Impact Assistance Program is a longer term plan that apportions money from offshore oil drilling leases back to the impacted states.
+The Coastal Impact Assistance Program is a federal plan to provide monies from offshore oil drilling in the Gulf to six coastal states.
+The Offshore Continental Shelf program is a longer term plan that apportions money from offshore oil drilling leases back to the impacted states.
 While none of these funds have been spent yet, there are efforts by the State of Louisiana and industry coalitions, including those from the oil and gas industry, to push for these expenditures to be made.
 In total there are capital projects which, in the aggregate, could provide more than \$200 million of opportunities over the next year or two.